UMD-GIS-Data-Lab/UMD-GIS-Data-Lab.github.io/_pages/about.md

 <small>

-Mr. Budhathoki leads the GIS and Data Service Center established in McKeldin Library at the University of Maryland Libraries College Park.
+Mr. Budhathoki <b>leads the GIS and Data Service Center</b> established in McKeldin Library at the University of Maryland Libraries College Park.
 He specializes in applying geospatial concepts to advance academic research, teaching, and learning.

 The center that he manages provides complimentary services to UMD users on various aspects of geospatial data, data science, and data visualization across the campus.
 He oversees delivering uniquely catered GIS/Data services through consultation, workshop series, computing lab, and web resources among others.